Warblefly/MultimediaTools-mingw-w64/README.md

 LICENCE
 =======

 My script, very much derived from others' work, is released under the GNU Affero GPL Version 3 licence.
 You will find it at the top of this repository.
 Please adhere to it.
+All other programs have their own open source licences, which can be found within their source trees.

 The version of FFmpeg built here is non-redistributable.